Shanks7980-blip/ZoneInternetGamesServer/README.md

 #### Using DLL Injector on multiple instances

 To use the DLL Injector on multiple instances at the same time, provide the `-r` (or `--repeat`) argument to it, allowing to skip a select number of previously started processes of the specified Internet Game.
 For example, to inject the DLL into a second instance of the same game, provide `-r 1` (or `--repeat 1`).

+**Alternatively**, for Windows XP games, use the new **Automatic Monitor** which handles multiple instances automatically without any configuration!

 ## Credits

 * [codereversing.com](https://www.codereversing.com/archives/138) for providing some logs and tons of helpful information, regarding reverse-engineering the Internet Games.
+* [Vankata453](https://github.com/Vankata453/ZoneInternetGamesServer) the owner of the project, for his great efforts to revive MSN Zone games.
+---